agsb/minute/docs/Minute.md

 The NGSL and NGRAM does not provide any information about digits and punctuation, then some corpus must be used to gather it.

-The [linux kernel](https://github.com/agsb/minute/blob/main/docs/stats.linux.md), the [openjdk](https://github.com/agsb/minute/blob/main/docs/stats.openjava.md), the [Oxford Texts](https://github.com/agsb/minute/blob/main/docs/stats.oxford.md), the [Project Guttenberg](https://github.com/agsb/minute/blob/main/docs/stats.guttenberg.md) and the [Engram](https://github.com/agsb/minute/blob/main/docs/stats.engram.md).
+The [Linux kernel source](https://github.com/agsb/minute/blob/main/docs/stats.linux.md), the [Openjdk source](https://github.com/agsb/minute/blob/main/docs/stats.openjava.md), the [Python source](https://www.python.org/ftp/python/3.12.5/Python-3.12.5.tgz), the [Oxford Texts](https://github.com/agsb/minute/blob/main/docs/stats.oxford.md), the [Project Guttenberg](https://github.com/agsb/minute/blob/main/docs/stats.guttenberg.md) and the [Engram](https://github.com/agsb/minute/blob/main/docs/stats.engram.md).

 For easy, the digits and punctuations, also 'q' and 'z', are placed in proper layers, grouped by than usability, not just by frequency